![]() |

 Read your pages out loud and listen for

-repeating words or repeating a character’s name—fix if you’re over using.
+repeating words or repeating a character’s name—fix if you’re over using it and it doesn't sound natural.

 ·